ioiooi/notes/README.md

 Commit on the `main` branch starts a GitHub Action which automatically deploys the app.

-### :danger: GitHub Pages Repository Settings :danger:
+### :warning: GitHub Pages Repository Settings :warning:

 Go to the repository settings -> Code and automation > Pages